 2. Using a Chair to Crack Your Back

-If you've ever visited a chiropractor, you'll know that he or she will most likely crack your neck and back while performing an alignment.
+If you've ever visited a chiropractor, you'll know that they will most likely crack your neck and back while performing an alignment.
 They are often alleviating pain from subluxation in the neck and spine.
-In order to do this, the chiropractor has completed extensive education, and has a thorough knowledge of what the spine needs to perform at its best.
-That being said, a chiropractor will practice a light to moderate amount of cracking in order to relieve stress on your joints without repeatedly stretching them.
+In order to do this, the chiropractor has completed extensive education and has a thorough knowledge of what the spine needs to perform at its best.
+That being said, a chiropractor will practice light to moderate amounts of cracking in order to relieve stress on your joints without repeatedly stretching them.
 But what is subluxation and can you alleviate pain from the comfort of your own home?

 Following an uptick in chiropractic care, many individuals have taken it upon themselves to crack their own back using a chair.
 The idea behind the practice is simple: by either lowering the spine slowly over the back of the chair or twisting the body quickly around the back of the chair will force the back to crack.
 However, when you crack your back, you're forcing your vertebrae and joints out of their normal range of mobility.